aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

     to another based on naming conventions.
 -   **[Dynamic Web API Layer](/Pages/Documents/Dynamic-Web-API)** :
     TaskAppService is a simple class, actually.
-We generally have to write a wrapper Web API Controller to expose methods to javascript clients, but ABP automatically does that on runtime.
+We generally have to write a wrapper Web API Controller to expose methods to JavaScript clients, but ABP automatically does that on runtime.
 This way, we can use application service methods directly from clients.
 -   **[Dynamic Javascript AJAX Proxy](/Pages/Documents/Dynamic-Web-API#dynamic-javascript-proxies)** : ABP
-    creates proxy methods that make calling application service methods as simple as calling javascript methods on the client.
+    creates proxy methods that make calling application service methods as simple as calling JavaScript methods on the client.

 We can see the benefits of ABP in this simple class.
 All these tasks